isomerpages/moe-sengkangpri/_departments/CCE/National Education.md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>
-<p>Our school provides enriching opportunities for students to deepen their
+<p>&nbsp;Our school provides enriching opportunities for students to deepen
-appreciation of Singapore’s shared history and contemporary realities.
+their appreciation of Singapore’s shared history and contemporary realities.
 Through differentiated, level-wide National Education (NE) learning experiences, we aim to nurture in our SKLites a strong sense of belonging, hope, and reality, as well as the resilience to act as responsible citizens.</p>